The Hillsberg Report

 The world’s largest tech showcase has once again transformed Las Vegas into a hub of cutting-edge innovation and possibility.
 From AI-powered solutions redefining industries to smart home ecosystems promising seamless living, this year’s event was packed with announcements that are set to shape the decade ahead.
 I want to focus on the headliner keynote from Jensen Huang.

 What you see Jensen holding in the image above is the Grace Blackwell NVLink72, improving performance per watt by a factor of four and performance per dollar by a factor of three from the current top-of-the-line chips.
 This keynote was simply a masterclass on staying ahead of the market and maintaining a competitive moat.
 Jensen unleashed a swath of new products, built around Nvidia's vision for the future.
-There are too many details to call out on this short newsletter, but here are some I found interesting:
+There are too many details to call out in this short newsletter, but here are some I found interesting:

 You can find the full keynote here.